 Born at Stanmer Organics in 2006!

-The ‘Plot ‘is a LAND (Learning And Network Demonstration) site and shows Permaculture in action, working in the real world, with real world challenges.
+The Permaculture plot is a LAND (Learning And Network Demonstration) site and shows Permaculture in action, working in the real world, with real world challenges.
 It creates a regular opportunity to act towards the sustainability and resilience we at Brighton Permaculture Trust are passionate about.

-At the Plot, we have a polytunnel with seedling and drying areas, nursery, diverse forest garden, annuals, herbs and edible perennial beds, a sociable firepit, wood shed, pizza oven and more!
+At the Permaculture plot, we have a polytunnel with seedling and drying areas, nursery, diverse forest garden, annuals, herbs and edible perennial beds, a sociable firepit, wood shed, pizza oven and more!

 It is also a site used for: